vivian-hafener-lanl/journal/README.md

 * Rework the style of the homepage to match the rest of the site and retain responsive design principles, rewrite the remote css

 Minor functionality:
-* Finish implementing CSS grid for the homepage header

 Major functionality: